-You are ready to start the hunt to find a therapist in Orange County but are wondering “How do I Find a Therapist” in such a big area?
-OC seems to have more therapists than Starbucks (and we all know Starbucks is everywhere!).
-In large areas like Orange County, there are thousands of therapists and it can get really overwhelming and confusing when you are trying to find one.
+You are ready to start the hunt to find a therapist in LA County but are wondering “How do I Find a Therapist” in such a big area?
+LA seems to have more therapists than Starbucks (and we all know Starbucks is everywhere!).
+In large areas like Los Angeles there are thousands of therapists and it can get really overwhelming and confusing when you are trying to find one.
 You may have even tried in the past, but given up because there are TOO many choices.
 I’d like to help you find a therapist that can help you!

 Different kinds of therapists:

 Let’s start off by looking at the different categories of “therapists”

 Marriage and Family Therapist: Hold a Master’s Degree in Counseling.
 LMFT’s cannot prescribe medication.
 It is a common misconception that LMFT’s only work with couples and families.
 LMFT’s work with children, teens, adults, couples, and families dealing with various issues.
 LMFT’s primarily engage in talk-therapy.

 Social Worker: Hold a Master’s Degree in Social Work.
 LCSW’s cannot prescribe medication.
 LCSW’s work with children, teens, adults, couples, and families dealing with various issues and primarily utilize talk-therapy.
 LCSW’s are also able to provide case management.

 Professional Clinical Counselor: Hold a Master’s Degree in Counseling.
 Focuses on individuals and uses talk therapy.